Kong/kongponents/docs/components/datetimepicker.md

 ### icon

-A `Boolean` which controls the display of the calendar icon.
+A `Boolean` to show/hide the calendar icon displayed within the display field.

 **default**: `true`